Mike L's Chip's Challenge Site

 - Chip's Controls — by Mike L (me).
 Play many level sets with just one EXE file and one INI file.
 Also contains other tools such as a DAC file generator for Tile World, an INI file editor, and a CCX file editor for Tile World 2.

 - CCTools — by Michael H. Comes with a level editor, level set manager, and an advanced CHIPS.EXE customizer.
 The editor and manager are compatible with Mac and Linux in addition to Windows.

 - ChipEdit — by John Elion.
 The first level editor released.

-- Chip's Workshop — by Chris Elsby.
-Another level editor.
+- Chip's Workshop — a level editor by Chris Elsby

-- Chip's Challenge Level Designer — by Icy001.
-Another level editor.
+- Chip's Challenge Level Designer — a level editor by Icy001

 - cclpinfo — by Andrew E and Madhav Shanbhag.
 Outputs level specs for all the levels of the specified level set.
 A batch file has now been released by ChipHome5 that allows you to avoid having to use a command prompt to use cclpinfo; this file can be found at the Yahoo group.